landlab/grid-sketchbook/README.md

 # an app for designing landlab grids

-to run locally, install brunch `npm install -g brunch` (you will need node to npm install)
+To run locally, install brunch `npm install -g brunch` (you will need node to npm install).

-then `brunch watch --server` to develop or `brunch build` to build
+Use `brunch watch --server` to develop or `brunch build` to build.

+To deploy to gh-pages, run `npm run deploy`.